temporalio/temporal-learning/docs/tutorials/go/audiobook/index.md

 </details>

+Now that you've built the Activities file, you'll explore some of its functionality and how these pieces work together.

 [Activities](https://docs.temporal.io/activities) handle potentially unreliable parts of your code, such as calling APIs or working with file systems.
 Temporal uses Activities for any action that is prone to failure, allowing them to be retried.
 Imagine that the network goes down or your service provider (OpenAI in this case) is temporarily doing maintenance.